MicrosoftDocs/bot-docs/articles/bot-framework-design-core-ux-elements.md

 You do not need to choose one over another.
 For example, imagine a "cooking bot" that helps users with recipes.
 The bot may provide instructions by playing a video or displaying a series of pictures to explain what needs to be done.
-Some users may prefer to flip pages of the recipe or ask the bot questions using speech while they are assembling a recipe, while others may prefer to touch the screen of a device instead of interacting with the bot via speech.
+Some users may prefer to flip pages of the recipe or ask the bot questions using speech while they are assembling a recipe.
+Others may prefer to touch the screen of a device instead of interacting with the bot via speech.
 When designing your bot, incorporate the UX elements that support the ways in which users will likely prefer to interact with your bot, given the specific use cases that it is intended support.